Get insider access

 -1.86 dB

-The mid accuracy is amazing.
-The response is virtually flat across the low-mid range and there's only a very slight dip in a narrow band within the mid-mid.
-The top of the high-mid range is slightly recessed, though, which can dull the upper harmonics of vocals and lead instruments.
-You can see a graph of the mid accuracy with the 'Mixing' pads here.
+The mid-range target compliance is impressive.
+The response is virtually flat, though tilted to favor the low-mids, which beefs up bass instrument harmonics and rhythm guitars a bit.
+In the center of the mids, it's very flat for clear leads and speech.
+The top of the high-mid range is somewhat recessed, though, which can dull the upper harmonics of vocals and lead instruments.
+You can see a graph of the mid-range's target compliance with the 'Mixing' pads.

 8.4